Café de Coral

-Café de Coral Holdings, Ltd. (大家樂集團有限公司) is a fast-food restaurant group that owns and operates fast-food chains and restaurants, including Café de Coral, Super Super, The Spaghetti House, Oliver's Super Sandwiches, Ah Yee Leng Tong, and others.
+Café de Coral Holdings, Ltd. (大家樂集團有限公司) is a Hong Kong fast-food restaurant group that owns and operates fast-food chains and restaurants, including Café de Coral, Super Super, The Spaghetti House, Oliver's Super Sandwiches, Ah Yee Leng Tong, and others.

 Founded in 1968, the Café de Coral group opened its first Café de Coral restaurant in the Causeway Bay district of Hong Kong in 1969.
 Since then, the group has grown to operate over 580 separate outlets across its brands all over the world.
 It is the largest Chinese fast-food restaurant group in Hong Kong and in the world.
 In Hong Kong alone, it caters to over 300,000 people on a typical day.

 History

 Founding

 The founders of Café de Coral are Victor Lo Tang-seong (1915-2016), brother of Vitasoy founder Lo Kwee-seong and Fairwood founder Lo Fong-cheung, and his nephew, Lo Kai-muk.
 Victor Lo had the idea of running a restaurant that would feed the working class of Hong Kong at affordable prices.
-He incorporated Café de Coral in 1968, and started to operate the first location in Causeway Bay in September 1969 at the age of 54.
+He incorporated Café de Coral in 1968 and started to operate the first location in Causeway Bay in September 1969 at the age of 54.

 The chain gradually expanded over the next decade.
 In 1977, it started promoting its restaurants through TV commercials.
 In 1979, it established its first food-processing plant in a move to lower costs and ensure consistency.
 In 1986, the Café de Coral Group went public.
 In 1988, it opened its 50th Café de Coral restaurant.
 The years after this were marked by diversification, when it went on a buying spree.